In this article, you learn what is planer machine? Its diagram, types, parts of planer machine, working principle, and PDF of this article.

 - The length of the bed is little over twice the length of the table.

 - Two massive vertical housings or uprights are mounted near the middle of the base, one on each side of the bed.
-To ensure the rigidity of the structure, these two housings are connected at the top by a cast iron member.
+To ensure the rigidity of the structure, these two housings are connected at the top by a cast-iron member.

-- The vertical faces of the two housing are accurately machined so that horizontal Crossrail carrying two tool heads may slide upon it.
+- The vertical faces of the two housing are accurately machined so that a horizontal Crossrail carrying two tool heads may slide upon it.

 - The tool heads which hold the tools are mounted upon the Crossrail.

-An openside planer has a housing only on one side of the base.
+An openside planer has housing only on one side of the base.
 And the Crossrail is suspended from the housing as a cantilever.
 This feature of the machine allows the large and wide workpiece to be clamped on the table and reciprocated over the cutting tool.

-One side of the planer being opened, large and wide jobs may project out of the table and reciprocate without being interfered by the housing.
 In a double housing planer, the maximum width of the job which can be machined is limited by the distance between the two housing.
 As the single housing has to take up the entire load, it is made extra-massive to resist the forces.

-A pit type planer is massive in construction.
+A pit-type planer is massive in construction.
 It differs from an ordinary planer.
 In this the table is stationary and the column carrying the Crossrail reciprocates on massive horizontal rails mounted on both sides of the table.

-4. Edge or Plate Planer:
+#4 Edge or Plate Planer

 The design of a plate or edge planer is totally unlike that of an ordinary planer.
 It is specially intended for squaring and bevelling the edges of steel plates.
-Also used for different pressure vessels and ship-building works.
+Also used for different pressure vessels and shipbuilding works.

 One end of a long plate which remains stationary is clamped with the machine frame by a large number so air operated clamps.
 The cutting tool is attached to a carriage which is supported on two horizontal ways of the planer on its front end.